-For medical services provided by inpatient hospitals under AS 23.30 (Alaska Workers' Compensation Act), the multiplier of 328.2 percent of the hospital specific total base rate shall be applied to the Medicare Severity Diagnosis Related Groups (MS-DRG) weight adopted by reference in 8 AAC 45.083(m).
+For medical services provided by inpatient acute care hospitals under AS 23.30 (Alaska Workers' Compensation Act), the Centers for Medicare and Medicaid Services (CMS) Inpatient PC Pricer Software shall be applied to the Medicare Severity Diagnosis Related Groups (MS-DRG) weight adopted by reference in 8 AAC 45.083(m).
+The MAR is determined by multiplying the CMS Inpatient PC Pricer amount by the applicable multiplier to obtain the Alaska MAR payment.
+Software solutions other than the CMS PC Pricer are acceptable as long as they produce the same results.